 The U.S. Department of Energy (DOE) oversees the operation of the Pantex Plant through the National Nuclear Security Administration (NNSA) Production Office (NPO).
-Consolidated Nuclear Security, LLC (CNS Pantex) managed the environmental aspects of its operations in a manner consistent with Integrated Safety Management (ISM), applicable environmental regulations, and best management practices.
+Consolidated Nuclear Security, LLC (CNS Pantex) is the managing and operating contractor of the Pantex Plant under Contract No. DE-NA0001942.
+CNS Pantex managed the environmental aspects of its operations in a manner consistent with Integrated Safety Management (ISM), applicable environmental regulations, and best management practices.